-We sell a wide variety of free range poultry in our shops, some British and some French.
+We sell a wide variety of poultry in our shops, some British and some French.
 The reason we stock the French poultry is down to flavour and taste; there are many birds you simply can’t get over here.
 Bringing back a selection of the superb poultry of France also makes good sense for us; we deliver a van of beef to a steakhouse and butcher in Paris each week, and so it’s good to come back with something new from Rungis Market.
 Below is the range of poultry we most commonly stock, though there’s often a little more variety in the counters.

 Botterills’ Ginger Pig 100 day chicken

 A cross between a Cornish Game cockerel and a Sussex or Dorking hen, reared by Richard and Gerald Botterill on Lings View Farm on the Belvoir Estate.
-The Cornish Game is an old fighting breed, and so these chickens move around a lot making them quite slow growing – they’re killed at around 100 days, where most commercial free range birds go at 60.
-They feed on a completely natural diet of homegrown cereals plus the grass and herbage of their outdoor surroundings.
+The Cornish Game is an old fighting breed, and so these chickens move around a lot making them quite slow growing – they’re killed at around 100 days, where most commercial birds go at 60.
+As free range birds, they feed on a completely natural diet of homegrown cereals plus the grass and herbage of their surroundings.
 Because they move around a lot, they develop big strong legs – but still have a good ratio of breast meat.
 They should be roasted or pot-roasted at a relatively low temperature, at around 160C for two to three hours with a little liquid; if roasted at a high temperature they can become tough.
 Cooked properly they are exceptionally succulent and they’re very tasty – they’re hung for a week guts in which gives them a slight hint of gaminess.
 You’ll get a truly brilliant stock from the carcass.

 Poulet de Bresse, French

-Reared to a minimum of 92 days, a small but incredibly rich chicken protected by and produced under very strict rules.
+A small but incredibly rich chicken protected by and produced under very strict rules.
 The birds are as free range as they come, with 10 square metres per chicken.
 For the final two weeks of their lives, Bresse chickens are fed a mix of grain mash and milk which is part of what makes them so rich and succulent – they have almost as much fat as some ducks.
 They’re hung guts in for a week after slaughter, and this is how we buy them – complete with head and feet.
 They should be roasted at a fairly low temperature.
 The liver of these birds is exceptional – tastes like it’s the foie gras of the chicken world.